Ebazhanov/storybook-typescript-example/README.md

-# Playground with Storybook based on Typescript
+# Playground with Storybook for React App based on Material-UI and TypeScript

 ![Alt text](https://monosnap.com/image/uXRlRFmjVE5WPFSgL1kEhGbtbALCUS)